Ernie Hudson: Career

 One of Hudson's early film roles is in Penitentiary II (1982) starring Leon Isaac Kennedy.
 He had various guest roles on television series such as The Dukes of Hazzard and The A-Team.
 He was on the television series Fantasy Island in a first-season episode as a voodoo man named Jamu.
 Hudson gained fame playing Winston Zeddemore in the 1984 feature film Ghostbusters and its 1989 sequel, Ghostbusters II.
 He auditioned to reprise the role for the animated series, The Real Ghostbusters, but it was given to Arsenio Hall.
-He had a major supporting role as the mentally challenged handyman Solomon in The Hand that Rocks the Cradle (1992).
+He had a major supporting role as the developmentally disabled handyman Solomon in The Hand that Rocks the Cradle (1992).

 Hudson was cast as Warden Leo Glynn on HBO's series Oz, and his son Ernie Hudson Jr. co-starred with him as Muslim inmate Hamid Khan.
 Hudson also appears as the character Munro in Congo (1995) and as Police Sergeant Albrecht in The Crow (1994).
 He switched gears when he played a preacher opening the eyes of a small town's prejudice in the 1950s in A Stranger in the Kingdom.
 He played Harry McDonald, the FBI superior of Sandra Bullock's character in the feature film Miss Congeniality (2000).
 He is in the Stargate SG-1 episode "Ethon" as Pernaux.
 He appeared as Reggie in the 1995 film The Basketball Diaries.
 In 2006, he appeared in the television film The Ron Clark Story as Principal Turner.
 In 2008, he began a recurring role as Dr. Fields on The Secret Life of the American Teenager.
 He had a recurring role on the final season of Law & Order as Lt.
 Anita Van Buren's boyfriend and then fiancé.

 In 2011, he played Stuart Owens in Torchwood: Miracle Day.